Pets and Autism: Can They Make the Difference?

 The month of April is Autism Awareness Month.
-Autism spectrum disorder (ASD) includes a range of conditions that are characterized by varying degrees of challenges with life skills.
-These many types of autism may exhibit through difficulty with social skills, speech and nonverbal behavior, repetitive behaviors or through unique strengths.
-We know from different studies of human behavior that the presence of animals help break down social barriers among strangers.
-How can pets help with those who are “on the spectrum”?
+Autism Spectrum Disorder (ASD) includes a range of conditions that are characterized by varying degrees of challenges with everyday life.
+These many types of autism may exhibit through difficulty with social skills, speech and nonverbal behavior, repetitive behaviors, or through unique strengths.
+We know from different studies of human behavior that the presence of animals helps break down social barriers among strangers.
+How do the many benefits of dogs and pets improve social skills with those who struggle with ASD?

 Autistic Children in the Classroom